albertllousas/simple-cqrs-with-es/readme.md

-# Simple CQRS, event-sourcing, DDD and hexagonal architecture: Tracking order service
+# CQRS, event-sourcing, DDD and hexagonal architecture: Tracking order service

 The following repository tries to describe a basic CQRS with Kotlin and Ktor as a base framework, our main goal is understand through a simple implementation this pattern.